bencoderus/ssp/README.md

 ## Login using credentials

-Email: me@biduwe.com
+- Email: me@biduwe.com
-Password: password
+- Password: password

+Testing the application in a Docker container docker exec -it {containerID} bash. composer test

 Testing the application

-- php artisan config:clear
-- php artisan test.
+Follow the default installation guide.
+Run composer test.